cobobc/cob_MilestonePJ_4/README.md

 *   Navigation bar

-    *   Featured on every page, but depending on the user can differ in the following scenarios:
+    *   Featured on every page, but depending on the user can differ in the following two scenarios:
-        1. A user that has not registered or logged in - the nav bar contains links to the home, register and login pages.
-        1. A user that has registered and is logged in - the nav bar contains links to the home, profile, add recipe and recipes pages, and a link to log out.
-        1. An admin user - the nav bar contains links to the home, profile, add recipe, recipes, manage recipe categories pages, and a link to log out.
+        1. An everyday user - the nav bar contains links to the home, all beats, genres (dropdown to every genre link), profile (dropdown to login or register - this changes to my profile and logout options when the user has logged in), and the beat bag.
-            *   If the user selects the Log Out option on the nav bar, a pop up will appear to confirm the log out.
-If the user confirms, the user in navigated to the Login page (desktop and tablet only).
+        1. The only difference for an admin user is that a Beat Management option displays in the profile dropdown when they are logged in.

-    *   The title in the nav bar provides the user with a link back to the home page.
+    *   The FOB Beat logo provides the user with a link back to the home page.
-    *   The navigation options becomes contained in a responsive Bootstrap burger icon for tablet and mobile devices that provides the page option in a dropdown form.
+    *   The navigation options becomes contained in a responsive Bootstrap burger icon for tablet and mobile devices that provides the nav options in a dropdown form.
-    *   When a user has scrolled down a page to a point where the nav bar is no longer visible, as soon as the user begins scrolling up the page, the navbar becomes visible    again.

 *   Footer

-    *   Featured identically on every page and contains Font Awesome icons used to provide external links to Cookbook's social platforms.
+    *   Featured identically on every page and contains Font Awesome icons used to provide external links to FOBs social platforms.
 Each external link has the attribute of target="_blank" which opens the link in a new tab, keeping the user on the site and allowing for seemless UX.

 *   Home page

-    *   Provies a friendly/inviting cooking image with the Cookbook title and a one line summary of the site over the image.
-    *   Underneath the image there is a text that provides the user with more detail about what the app offers.
+    *   The striking background image creates an inticing effect for the user.
+    *   The big header text explains what the site is - a beat store
+    *   The user has two immediate options - to use the search tool and search for a beat using key words or click the SHOP NOW button which navigates the user to beat store.
+    *   This is good UX as the user within the 1st 10 seconds of arriving know that this is a store and has two options to go straight to where they can explore.
+    *   A short About section at the bottom gives further explanation to twhat the store is and how the user might use a beat for themselves.
+And a SHOP NOW button is provided at the bottom.

+*   All Beats/Genres Page

+    *   All beats (and info) are structured in card form.
+Each card has an image, audio player (to play the beat), the beat name, the price, and a genre button.
+    *   There are navigation options within the card: the image and the beat name are links to the beat detail page.
+The genre button navigated the user to the beats of that specific genre.
+    *   Within the audio player the user can play, pause, skip to a specific part of beat, mute the volume, and alter the speed of the beat.
+    *   The user can sort the beats in the following ways: Price (high to low, or low to high), Name (A-Z, Z-A), and Genre (A-Z, Z-A).
+The sorting dropdown options are at the top right of the page and to the left a beat count is provide to tell the user how many beats there are based on the genre selected.
+    *   A jump back to the top of the page button is provided in the bottom right of the page for good UX.
+    *   Bootstrap responsive displays the beats columns of 4 on 1 row (4 x 1) for large screen, 3 x 1 for medium screens, 2 x 1 on smaller tablets, 1 x 1 on mobile.
+    *   When the user selects a specific genre, the only difference is that the genre button appears underneat the main page header.
+    *   For admin users - edit and delete options display underneath the genre button.

+*   Beat Detail page

+    *   Page header is the name of the beat
+    *   The page provides the image, audio, price, description and genre button (if clicked navigates the user to that genres beat list).
+    *   Two large button ot the bottom of the page to Add the beat to their bag or naviagte back to the beat store.
+    *   Responsive - two columns on all device except mobile.
+Mobile displays a single column.
+    *   For admin users - edit and delete options display underneath the genre button.

+*   Beat Bag

+    *   This page provides the user with all the beats they have added to the bag, the price, and an option to remove the item from the bag.
+    *   The page also provides the total cost and options to proceed to checkout or go back for more beats.
+    *   For desktop, the beats info appear in a table with the info spread across the row and the check out (and total) appears at the bottom of the page.
+    *   For tablet, the total and checkout options appear at the top of the page.
+The beat imag, price and remove option appear on the left column and the right column on the same row displays the beat name and audio.
+    *   For mobile, the tablet view is condensed into one single column.
+    *   A jump back to the top of the page button is provided in the bottom right of the page for good UX.

+*   Checkout page

+    *   This page provides order summary (beat image, name, price, subtotal and total costs), user details name and email for where the order will be sent, the payment by debit or credit card option (processed by strip in the backend), and the option to complete the purchase.
+    *   For desktop, the apge has 2 main columns.
+The left, contains the user details input options, a radio button option to save the user detals (if the user is not registered or not looged in - the option appears as Create an account or sign in to save details), the card payment input option, and the complete purchase option.
+The right, contains the order summary and total cost.
+    *   For tablet and mobile, all features are consensed into 1 column with the order history push to the on top of the user details, etc.

+*   Checkout success page

+    *   This page provides a thank you message to the user and confirms an email has been sent to the email address provided.
+    *   This page provides an order history tabe - order number, date, beats purchased and total cost, and an button aoption back to the beat store.

 *   Register Page

-    *   A header with short descriptive text on how to register.
-    *   The form houses the required fields (username, email, and password) a user must enter to register.
-    *   A large register button makes it clear and easy to register.
-    *   When the user the clicks the register button, the user is sent to their profile page, and their registration details are sent and stored in mongodb.
-    *   When the user the clicks the register button, they will recieve an email welcoming them and affirming they have registered.
-This feature is via EmailJS funtionality embedded in the registration form.
+    *   This provides the user the option to create a FOB Beat account.
+    *   The user can use the form to input their email, username, and password.
+The user clicks the sign up button and they are directed to the verify email section.
+    *   An email is sent to the given email and the user clicks the link to in the email to verify the email and a FOB Beat account is created.
-    *   There is medium size text under the register button asking the user if they are already registered and provides a link to the log in page in case the user has mistakenly navigated to the register page.
+    *   On the register page, the user has to option to navigate to the sign in (medium sized text below the sign up button) page if they already have an account and have mistakenly navigated to the register page.

 *   Login Page

-    *   A header with short descriptive text on how to log in.
-    *   The form houses the required fields (username and password) a user must enter to log in.
-    *   A large log in button makes it clear and easy to login.
+    *   The user can use the form to input their email or username, and password.
+The user clicks the **sign in** button and they are directed to the verify email section.
+    *   Before selecting **sign in** the user can select the radio button to remember the users login deails.
-    *   When the user the clicks the login button, the user is sent to their profile page.
+    *   The user clicks the **sign in** button and they are directed back to the home page where they start to explore.
-    *   There is medium size text under the register button asking the user if they are new to the site and provides a link to the register page in case the user has mistakenly navigated to the log in page.
+    *   There is medium size text under the page header asking the user if they are new to the site and provides a link to the register page in case the user has mistakenly navigated to the log in page.

 *   Profile Page